 The Most Awkward Memory

 I didn’t mind so much, to be honest.
-We were in a very quiet part of the area and not many people were living or moving down there at the time.
 It was probably good to unplug their little wild child with his self–destructive streak and isolate him from troublesome situations.

 Also, there was no television.
 I therefore learned to love reading.